 |Illustration of exploded view of late plastic topped carbruretors|

 Also in the newer plastic fuel bowls you can see a drain plug threaded into one side of this plastic bowl.
 There may also be another boss on the opposite side.
 This could because these parts seem to be as universal as possible, fitting many different carburetors.
-Some of these motors do not use a choke, but a fuel primer, if this is the case, this second boss can be tapped and act as a fuel supply for the primer instead of teeing off of the carburetor's fuel inlet line.
+And some of these motors do not use a choke, but a fuel primer, if this is the case, this second boss can be tapped and act as a fuel supply for the primer instead of teeing off of the carburetor's fuel inlet line.
 These primers inject raw fuel into the rear of the carburetor and behind the high speed butterfly.

 Update Carburetor Top Cover : There seems to be a lot of unanswered questions on this subject.
 Repairs for some of these carburetors can be confusing and expensive.
 This can get confusing and I may be adding fuel to the fire, but here is what has been found.